dmgale/justpark-rewards/README.md

 **JustPark Rewards** is a frontend technical challenge submission that reimagines JustPark's parking search experience with a loyalty tiered approach.
 This application demonstrates a modern, accessible parking search interface with interactive geospatial visualization.

+## ✨ Demo
+To support review, this has also been deployed via Vercel to: https://justpark-rewards.vercel.app/

 ## ✨ Features

 ### Core Requirements (Challenge Completion plus extra)